Timwi/KtaneSouvenir/documentation.md

 * **`questionSpriteRotation: ...`** — can be used to display the question sprite at an angle.
 * **`avoidAnswers: [...]`** — can be used to ensure that the discriminator is not paired with a question that displays the specified answer(s), whether it is a wrong answer or the correct answer.
 For example, *Hinges* uses this to ensure that the discriminator doesn’t accidentally reveal the answer to the question.
 However, in most cases `.AvoidDiscriminators(...)` should be used on the question instead.

+Every applicable discriminator *must* be yield-returned even if the current handler can't use it (e.g. because of a strike).

 #### Discriminator priorities

 It is possible to give some discriminators priority over others.
 This should generally be used sparingly, but it is currently used for great effect by the following modules: